Raafey-Khan/Git_Demo_App/README.md

 Origin == Name of Remote Connection

-Using Origin we will do operations cause origin refer's to the remote connection url from which we are connected to the github-repo which is on server
+Using Origin we will do operations cause origin refer's to. the remote connection url from which we are connected to the github-repo which is on server